 2 schoolboys die as boat sinks in beel

-Two schoolboys died after a boat capsized in a beel in Sadar upazila of Sherpur this afternoon.
+Two schoolboys died after a boat capsized in a beel in Sadar upazila of Sherpur yesterday afternoon.

 The victims -- Sujon Mia, 14, and Sumon Miah, 14, from Dubarchar Dakshinpara in Sadar upazila -- were eighth-graders at a local high school, said police.

-Md Emdadul Haque, officer-in-charge of Sherpur Sadar Police Station, said the teenagers went to the waterbody for a boat ride around 4:30pm, reports our Mymensingh correspondent.
+Md Emdadul Haque, officer-in-charge of Sherpur Sadar Police Station, said the teenagers went to the waterbody for a boat ride around 4:30pm.

 Suddenly, during the ride, they lost control of the boat due to a heavy current and it sank, said the OC.